 Newer advanced techniques are being developed every year that focus on restoring the natural look of the youthful face; concentrating more on the anatomic changes of aging as opposed to just “pulling” the skin.
 These older techniques of purely lifting and pulling the skin often result in an unnatural appearance or that “wind tunnel look” we have all seen.

-To find out more about facelift surgery in Jackson Hole, Wyoming, or Idaho Falls, request an appointment online with Dr. Mark Freeman, who is happy to help you explore your cosmetic options.
+To find out more about facelift surgery in Idaho Falls, request an appointment online with Dr. Mark Freeman, who is happy to help you explore your cosmetic options.

 View Before & After Photos

 The skin is simply a covering and was never meant to be used as a way to hold things in position.
 This is why a facelift that only concentrates on the skin looks so artificial.
 The most notable signs of facial aging take place deeper, occurring at the ligaments that connect our facial muscles to the overlying skin.
 As we age, these ligaments stretch, causing the soft tissues to collapse and leading to facial wrinkles and jowls along the jawline.
 The gradual laxity of these ligaments doesn’t occur at a set amount every year or in a linear fashion.
 Instead, very little stretching occurs in the 20s and 30s, however like a rubber band, once a certain point is reached these ligaments “give way,” and facial aging accelerates at a more exponential rate.
 This is why a lot of patients feel as though their appearance has aged 10 years in only a few years’ time.